sfallahadl/aws-gitops-workshop/content/20_basic_ci/run_tests.md

 To make sure that your pipeline has enough resources to execute integration tests, click the *Settings* tab on the pipeline editor screen and then the
 *Runtime* section on the left menu.
 [Assign your pipeline](https://codefresh.io/docs/docs/configure-ci-cd-pipeline/pipelines/#runtime) to a *Medium* instance.
-If you don't see such option then your Codefresh plan is already using Medium instances and there is nothing you need to do.
+If you don't see these options then your Codefresh plan is already using Medium instances and there is nothing you need to do.
 {{% /notice %}}

 {{% notice tip %}}